sindresorhus/eslint-plugin-unicorn/docs/rules/no-await-expression-member.md

 When accessing member from await expression, the await expression has to be parenthesized, which is not readable.

-This rule is fixable for member access.
+This rule is fixable for simple member access.

 ## Fail